sbischoff-ai/pygase/docs/api/pygase.client.md

-This module mainly contains the *Connection* class, which represents a connection to a running GameService (meaning a game server).
+This module mainly contains the *Connection* class, which represents a connection to a running *Server*.
 Use this to manage your server connections.

 **Note: If you want to connect to a server in another local network you must use the proper IPv4 address of that network, and not the local IP address of the server.
-Also the port on port on which the *GameService* serves has to be properly forwarded within that network.**
+Also the port on port on which the *Server* serves has to be properly forwarded within that network.**

 <h2 id="pygase.client.ConnectionStatus">ConnectionStatus</h2>